-Federated Securities Corp. and Federated International Securities Corp. are affiliates of Federated Global Investment Management Corp.
-Federated Securities Corp. serves as distributor of the Federated Hermes family of Investment Companies (i.e., mutual funds and ETFs), and Private Investment Companies.
+Federated Securities Corp. and Federated International Securities Corp. are affiliates of Federated Investment Counseling.
+Federated Securities Corp. serves as distributor of the Federated Hermes family of Investment Companies (i.e., mutual funds and ETFs), Private Investment Companies, and of certain other Pooled Investment Vehicles.
 Federated Securities Corp. is a registered broker/dealer, municipal securities dealer, and investment adviser.
 Federated International Securities Corp. is a registered broker/dealer and investment adviser.
 Federated Securities Corp. and Federated International Securities Corp. receive distribution-related fees for services relating to the sale of shares of Federated Hermes mutual funds and ETFs.
 Some of their employee-representatives also receive compensation based on the sale of mutual fund and ETF shares.